abdulrahmanabdullah/mern-memories-app/Readme.md

 # Server

-Our server is responsible for connecting to the database and routing incoming requests to the users.
+Our server is responsible for connecting to the database, and routing incoming requests to the users.

 # 📌 Requirements